 If you’re over 18, your employer must pay a minimum of 10.5% (as of 1 July 2022) of your “ordinary time earnings” into the super fund of your choice.

 If you are under 18 and work more than 30 hours in a week, then you are also entitled to receive super.

 Annual leave for casual workers is different from regular full-time employees, due to receiving casual loading to make up for the lack of paid leave.
 As a casual employee, there are some circumstances in which you are allowed to take days off.

-These include 2 days of unpaid carer’s leave and 2 days of unpaid compassionate leave for each occasion that this leave is required.
+These include two days of unpaid carer’s leave and two days of unpaid compassionate leave for each occasion that this leave is required.
 You’re allowed to take time off for things like voluntary emergency service or jury duty.

 You’re also allowed to take time off on a public holiday, unless your employer has requested you work ahead of time.